Join our community of websites already using SEOJuice to automate the boring SEO work.

 If you're building a project management tool, don't aim to be the next Asana overnight.
 Start with a niche, like tools for remote design teams.
 If you're creating a content calendar, focus on making it intuitive for small social media teams.
 The key is simplicity with value.

 Who is your product really for?
-This question isn't just philosophical — it's practical.
+Treat that as a practical question, not a philosophical one.
 Knowing your Ideal Customer Profile (ICP) helps you clarify your messaging, prioritize features, and find the right channels.

 Here's the thing nobody tells you, though: your ICP will probably shift.
 Our first 30 customers were indie founders.
-Around customer 40, I noticed we were getting signups from small agencies.
+Around customer 40, I noticed signups from small agencies.
 By customer 80, agencies made up nearly half our base.
-I hadn't targeted them — they found us because our automation features solved a specific agency pain point (managing internal links across multiple client sites).
-If I'd been rigidly married to my original ICP, I'd have missed that signal.
+I hadn't targeted them; they found us because our automation features solved a specific agency pain point: managing internal links across multiple client sites.
+If I'd been rigidly married to my original ICP, I'd have missed that signal entirely.
+(Side note: I still don't know whether we left signal on the table by not actively chasing agencies sooner, or whether the inbound flow was load-bearing precisely because we weren't selling at them.)

 Building a pre-launch audience is about creating momentum before your product goes live.
 You want people to know who you are, what problem you're solving, and why they should care.